Arts and Culture

 Artist or artist teams will have the following timeline to work from once the art commissions are awarded:

-Artists will also receive a preliminary tour of the designated Library locations during the art production phase to offer a clear understanding of the environment which will aid artwork ideation.
+Artists will also receive a preliminary tour of the designated library locations during the art production phase to offer a clear understanding of the environment which will aid artwork ideation.

 Details on Space and Budget